pixelpark/puppet-ds_389/README.md

 ### Backups

-To perform online backups of your directory, use the `$backup_enable` parameter:
+To perform online backups of a directory, the `$backup_enable` parameter should be used:

 ```puppet
 ds_389::instance { 'example':